Alumni Pro Bono Opportunities Website

 Regional Alumni Representative

-Regional representatives are alumni volunteers who support Carolina Law in their community by in a variety of ways, including organizing local alumni events, welcoming and assisting alumni moving to their area, helping locate missing contact information for area alumni, and providing guidance to help develop programming that is best targeted to their community.
+Regional representatives are alumni volunteers who support Carolina Law in their communities in a variety of ways, including organizing local alumni events, welcoming and assisting alumni moving to their area, helping locate missing contact information for area alumni, and providing guidance to help develop programming that is best targeted to their communities.
 For up-to-date information, visit the Regional Alumni Programs section of our website or contact Susan McLean, director of alumni and donor relations, at 919.445.0169 or email@example.com.

 Class Reunion Representative

 The School of Law typically celebrates reunions at the 5, 10, 15, 20, 25, 30, 35, 40, 45 and 50 year mark after graduation.
 It takes a high level of involvement from your classmates to make the reunion a success.
 Contact Susan McLean, director of alumni and donor relations, at 919.445.0169 or firstname.lastname@example.org.

 More than 55 student organizations at Carolina Law perform valuable public service to area communities or implement programs that provide an important learning component to law students' education.
 In many instances, the help of alumni is needed to achieve their objectives.
 Contact John Kasprzak, Assistant Dean for Student Development, at 919.843.9076 or email@example.com to learn more about how you can be involved.
 Listed below are just a few of the organizations and student projects that could use your help:

 On-Campus Interviews and Job Bank Postings